Marwen’s Summer Internship Program

 Internship Qualifications:

-Interest in writing and storytelling, Ability to work independently, excellent note taker, active listener, experience on a high school publication staff a plus but not required (yearbook, newsletter), attention to detail, organized.
+Interest in storytelling and social media.
+Ability to work independently.
+Active listener, experience on a high school publication staff a plus but not required (yearbook, newsletter), attention to detail, organized.
+Graphic design and/or photography experience preferred but not required.

 Location: 833 N. Orleans St